TheBigJ/designs-for-software-designers/fundamentals/LoadBalancing.md

 #### Types of Load Balancers

 1. **Smart Client:** Adding loadbalancer functionality into your client.
+The setup process is really difficult.
    ![](https://raw.githubusercontent.com/aditya109/system-design/main/assets/smartclient.svg)
+2. **Hardware Loadbalancer:** Dedicated Hardware for LoadBalancer.
+The setup process is difficult and is very expensive.
+For example, *Citrix NetScaler*.
+3. **Software Loadbalancer:** Runs locally on each of these servers and loadbalancer services has a bound port.
+For example, *HAProxy*, *NginX*, etc.

 ## Load Balancing Algorithms